Elefor Massage Gun Review

 Elefor massage gun specifications. *our estimations and tests

-First off, the carrying case is definitely a good addition.
+First, the carrying case is a good addition.
 It’s always handy to have a place to store your massage gun, especially if you’re constantly on the go.

-We also appreciate that the basic manual is included, which briefly describes the attachments.
+We also appreciate that the basic manual, which briefly describes the attachments, is included.
 It’s pretty basic, but it’s enough to get you started.

-Compared to more premium massage guns, it does look a bit cheap, but it’s definitely not the worst we’ve seen.
-There’s plastic everywhere and unfortunately, there’s no rubber on the handle.
+It looks cheap compared to more premium massage guns, but it’s definitely not the worst we’ve seen.
+Plastic is everywhere, and unfortunately, the handle does not have rubber.
 However, the single color and somewhat modern-looking design are a plus.

-TIP: Here we debate expensive vs. cheap massage guns in detail.
+TIP: Here we debate cheap massage gun vs expensive in detail.

 Controls

 The only downside is that there are no physical buttons – just touch icons.
-Personally, we’re not huge fans of this because it can get a bit laggy over time, and there’s no click feedback.
+Personally, we’re not huge fans of this because it can be easily unintentionally touched, get a bit laggy over time, and there’s no click feedback.

-The on/off switch is located at the bottom, which is easy to access and use.
-Lastly, Elefor massage gun has a USB-C port, which is a definite plus (also located at the bottom).
+The on/off switch is located at the bottom, making it easy to access and use.
+Lastly, the Elefor massage gun has a USB-C port, which is a definite plus (also located at the bottom).

-The Elefor massage gun definitely has its pros and cons, but it’s not a bad option if you’re on a budget.
+The Elefor definitely has its pros and cons, but it’s not a bad option if you’re looking for a cheap massage gun.

-First off, it measures 9.05″ x 8.66″ x 1.2″, which we think is a good size.
-It’s relatively compact for a full-size gun, which makes it easy to take with you on the go.
+First, it measures 9.05″ x 8.66″ x 1.2″, which we think is a good size.
+It’s relatively compact for a full-size massage gun, making it easy to take with you on the go.

-However, when it comes to ergonomics, we have to say that the Elefor massage gun falls short.
-The T-shaped design tends to fatigue the hand compared to slanted handles, like what you’ll find with Ekrin devices.
-T-shaped guns also tend to appear large and somewhat generic.
+However, the Elefor massage gun falls short in ergonomics.
+Its T-shaped design tends to fatigue the wrist compared to slanted handles, like those found with Ekrin devices.
+T-shaped handles also tend to appear large and somewhat generic.

-But, at least the weight helps.
-It’s only about 1.5 lbs, which is pretty light.
-A light device is easy to maneuver, and even though it has the T-shape that we’re not a fan of, the weight lightens things up.
+But at least the weight helps.
+It’s only about 1.5 lbs., which is pretty light.
+A light massage gun is easy to maneuver, and even though it has a T-shape that we’re not a fan of, the weight lightens things up.

-The Elefor massage gun has its pros and cons when it comes to size, weight, and ergonomics.
-It’s a decent size, but the T-shaped design and lack of rubber on the handle can make it uncomfortable to hold for extended periods of time.
-But, on the bright side, it’s pretty lightweight, which makes it easy to use.
+The Elefor muscle massager has pros and cons regarding size, weight, and ergonomics.
+It’s a decent size, but its T-shaped design and lack of rubber on the handle can make it uncomfortable to hold for extended periods.
+On the bright side, it’s lightweight, making it easy to use.

-Let’s talk about the attachments that come with the Elefor massage gun.
-On first glance, we were wowed by the fact that there are 10 attachments included.
-But, we know this trick – many attachments tend to feel the same.
+Let’s talk about the attachments included with the Elefor muscle massager.
+At first glance, we were wowed by the fact that 10 heads were included.
+But we know this trick: Many attachments tend to feel the same.

-For example, there are two bullet heads and three flat heads (two of them feel almost identical).
-And, they’re all hard-plastic – not a single soft or cushioned one in sight.
-The ball head is the softest, but even that isn’t really all that soft – it’s just not a hard-plastic one (it’s made of foam).
+For example, there are two bullet heads and three flat heads (two feel almost identical).
+They’re all hard plastic—not a single soft or cushioned one is in sight.
+The ball head is the softest, but even that isn’t really all that soft—it’s just not a hard plastic one (it’s made of foam).

 Elefor massage gun attachments – 10 hard-plastic heads included.

-But, there are a few attachments that are worth mentioning.
-The fork head is good for targeting the muscles near your spine, while the bullet head is great for trigger points1.
-The flat head is good for larger muscle groups2, and there’s a U-shaped head that’s good for calves, biceps, and other medium-sized muscles (maybe even for carpal tunnel massage).
+But there are a few attachments worth mentioning.
+The fork head is suitable for targeting the muscles near your spine, while the bullet head is great for trigger points1.
+The flat head is good for larger muscle groups2, and a U-shaped head is suitable for calves, biceps, and other medium-sized muscles (maybe even for carpal tunnel massage).

-We have to say that while the Elefor massage gun does come with a decent variety of attachments, many of them feel very similar.
-And, they’re all hard-plastic, which isn’t ideal.
+While the Elefor massage gun comes with various attachments, many feel very similar.
+They’re also all hard plastic, which isn’t ideal.

-But, at least there are a few standout attachments that can be really useful, depending on your needs.
+However, at least a few standout attachments can be really useful, depending on your needs.

-If you’re still with us so far, you must’ve noticed that even though this isn’t the best gun out there, it has a few things that aren’t so bad.
+If you’ve stayed with us so far, you must’ve noticed that this massage gun isn’t the best, but it does have a few good features.

 But here comes the bummer – the Elefor massage gun fails miserably in its performance.

-Here we check for amplitude, stall force, and percussions per minute.
-Let’s find out what this one has, shall we?
+We checked the massage gun amplitude, its stall force, and percussions per minute (PPM).
+Let’s find out the Elefor muscle massger performed, shall we?

 Amplitude